Submit an Article

 Article preview

 The following issues are considered in the work: 1.
-Determination of the value of birefringence from readings with forward and reverse parallel positions of the compensator and the grain under study.
-2. The degree of sensitivity of the rotating compensator, the Siedentopf compensator and the quartz and Fedorov mica compensators.
+Determination of the magnitude of birefringence from readings taken with the compensator and the investigated grain in direct and reversed parallel positions.
+2. The degree of sensitivity of the rotating compensator, the Siedentopf compensator and the Fedorov quartz and mica compensators.

 How to cite: Nikitin V.V.
 Determination of the magnitude of birefringence // Journal of Mining Institute.
 1908.
 Vol. 1.
 Iss.
 5. p.
 373-391.